 Pat Doane joined Neil Erwin Law in 2014 after an accomplished career of over 30 years with the City of Ruston.
 She has made Bossier City her home.

 For eight years she served as Ruston Planning Director, and before that, as City Cartographer/Demographer (including reapportionment and census verification).
-Her skills include: research, comparative analyses, map creation and geoanalysis with ArcGIS, and the ability to integrate property descriptions, engineering plans, and research materials into clear, understandable formats for codes, ordinances, annexations, and redistricting.
+Her skills include: map creation and geoanalysis with ArcGIS, and the ability to integrate property descriptions, engineering plans, and research materials into clear, understandable formats for codes, ordinances, annexations, and redistricting.

 Pat understands the day-to-day challenges of providing services by the variety of departments of local government, from Administration to Zoning, which has been a key element to her successful, customized code drafting.